davidgilbertson/react-recollect/docs/updater-pattern.md

 Did you notice that we've already covered the super-complex topic of asynchronicity?

-You didn't even need to install `react-recollect-thunk-saga-helper` :)
+And you didn't even need to install `react-recollect-immutable-thunk-saga-helper` :)

-Recollect aims to be very uninteresting, and most of the time you shouldn't even be thinking about it.
-Just do whatever you need to do and update the store when you're ready.

 ## Testing an updater
 Let's write a unit test to call our updater and assert that it put the correct data in the store.
 The function we're testing is async, so our test will be async too: